UbiquityRobotics/learn/misc/firmware_upgrade.md

 Enter this token to start the download and upgrade process.

 The process should take less than a minute, please make sure that power is not interuptted during this process.
-Otherwise your robot may be permanently bricked.
+Otherwise your robot may become inoperable and require factory servicing.

 When done, reboot the robot with `sudo reboot`.